Key takeaways

 When to Choose Viktor Over Alternatives

-- Choose Viktor when: Your team lives in Slack and needs an agent that can execute complex tasks, build apps, and maintain long-running project context
+- Choose Viktor when: Your team lives in Slack or Microsoft Teams and needs an agent that can execute complex tasks, build apps, and maintain long-running project context

 - Choose Lindy when: You want personal assistance via iMessage/SMS without code execution needs